doitdiy-ai/pi-boot-and-encrypt/README.md

 This completes the full setup, including the encryption of the main file system.

 #### Normal Usage
-This is all a one-time setup.
+The above is all a one-time setup.
 In normal usage, when the Raspberry Pi is rebooted, the process to get it fully running is as follows:
 - Start the Raspberry Pi
 - Wait a while to give it time to connect to the WiFi Network
 - Connect via ssh to the Raspberry Pi: